This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Description

-An incredible work, the map highlights the area's topography in detail and labels cities, towns, and villages throughout.
-Roads, rivers, and lakes are also presented in detail.
-A key, situated in the lower left corner, explains the various notation used, including those to identify forts, convents, and churches.
-A table of population statistics, the Tableau Statistique du Pays de Montenegro is included next to the key, and informs the viewer how many families and individuals reside in Montenegro's eight districts.
-Most of the map is printed in French (then the premier Pan-European intellectual language), the title is also written in Serbo-Montenegrin and Ottoman Turkish.
+Karacsay's remarkable surveys resulted in exceptionally detailed regional topography, with roads, rivers, and lakes clearly presented.
+A key in the lower left explains the notations used to identify forts, convents, and churches.
+Near the map key, the Tableau Statistique du Pays de Montenegro offers census data.
+Most of the map is printed in French (then the premier Pan-European intellectual language), but the title is also in Serbo-Montenegrin and Ottoman Turkish.

 Publication History and Census

-This map was created by Count Fedor von Karacsay, engraved by Pietro Allodi and published in late 1838.
-The present example is the first edition and a second edition was published in Vienna by Artaria and Company in 1854.
-This is a rare find, as we have been unable to locate another example to appear on the market in recent history.
+This map was created by Count Fedor von Karacsay, engraved by Pietro Allodi, and published in late 1838.
+The present example is the first edition; a second edition was published in 1854 in Vienna by Artaria.
+This is a rare find, as we have been unable to locate another example in recent market history.
 We have located six examples of the first edition in collections at the U.K. National Archives, Biblioteca Teresiana (Mantova), Charles University (Prague), Muzeum Brněnska (Brno), Bayerische Staatsbibliothek (Munich), and the University of Illinois at Urbana-Champaign.

 Cartographer